 In most cases, you will have the option to pay for things using local currency or US Dollars.
 Any US Dollars you bring should be in good condition—no tears or blemishes, dated 2009 or newer.

-ATMs are plentiful in Arusha and the easiest way to access local currency—call your bank prior to the trip to let them know you will be using a foreign ATM.
+ATMs are available at the airport and in Arusha and the easiest way to access local currency—call your bank prior to the trip to let them know you will be using a foreign ATM.
 You may also exchange U.S. dollars for local currency at a local bank, but limited banking hours make this an inconvenient option.

 Souvenirs that many people purchase include locally grown tea and coffee, traditional fabrics, beads and jewelry, and carvings.
 All of these things and more are readily available at a wide range of price points.
 Make sure you allow packing space to bring home whatever you purchase.
 Bartering is common in Tanzanian culture and can be a friendly and fun way to interact with locals, if you are comfortable trying.
 Your guide can assist you with bartering or, if you prefer, direct you to shops with fixed pricing.